 Types of Noodle Products

-- Wheat Noodles: Made from wheat flour, these noodles are common in Chinese, Japanese, and Korean cuisines.
-They can be found in dishes like chow mein, udon, and ramen.
+- Wheat Noodles: There is a vermicelli that is made from wheat flour, and widely used in Chinese, Japanese, and Korean meals.
+They are usually added in foods such as chow mein, udon, and ramen.

 Wheat Noodles Production